minicreative/tomasroy.com/_writing/motion-as-an-effective-path-to-truth.markdown

 ---
-title: Motion as the Most Effective Path to Truth
+title: Motion as an Effective Path to Truth
 date: 2016-04-11 13:55:00 -04:00
 tags:
 - travel